levz0r/gmail-tester/README.md

 - `to`: String.
 Filter on the email address of the sender.
 - `subject`: String.
 Filter on the subject of the email.
 - `include_body`: boolean.
 Set to `true` to fetch decoded email bodies.
+- `include_attachments`: boolean.
+Set to `true` to fetch the base64-encoded email attachments.
 - `before`: Date.
 Filter messages received _after_ the specified date.
 - `after`: Date.
 Filter messages received _before_ the specified date.
 - `wait_time_sec`: Integer.
 Interval between inbox checks (in seconds). _Default: 30 seconds_.